soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 The data for the new crystal cell would be print under the generate structure button and the same data will be print on the file "crystal.log".

 -------------------------------------------
-* **Troubleshooting**

-Some MAC OS users experience an output writting error when the chitin builder tries to save the output data files.
-We are still working on fixing this problem, but in the meantime we have found a trick that can be used as a workaround.
-The trick consists on the following.
-Open the Tk console (go to the VMD menu and select Extensions - Tk Console).
-Once at the Tk console, use the cd command to go to the folder where you want to store the chitin output data (for example, if you have a folder named test in your home folder, simply type cd test).
-Then, go to the Chitin builder, generate the desired structure and select to save the data to the previously selected folder.
-The trick can be applied at any time (even after an error message from chitin builder appeared).